 AES is a symmetric key algorithm with variable block and encryption lengths.
-It has been developed by the Belgian scientists Joan Daemen and Vincent Rijmen, and features outstanding security, flexibility and efficiency.
+It has been developed by the Belgian scientists Joan Daemen and Vincent Rijmen, and features outstanding security, flexibility and efficiency. ▷ The standards behind IPSec

 DES - Data Encryption Standard